-- Logout: Logging out prevents an unauthorized tampering with analyzer settings. - More: Select and enter More to get a new screen with additional subfunctions listed.
-Within this category is an option to display sensor output. - Self-Test: The instrument performs a self-diagnostic test to check the integrity of the power supply, output boards and amplifiers.

-• Version: Displays Manufacturer, Model, and Software Version of instrument.
+- Logout: Logging out prevents an unauthorized tampering with analyzer settings. - More: Select and enter More to get a new screen with additional sub functions listed.
+Within this category is an option to display sensor output. - Self-Test: The instrument performs a self-diagnostic test to check the integrity of the power supply, output boards and amplifiers. - Version: Displays Manufacturer, Model, and Software Version of instrument. - PressureAdj: this function can manipulated the pressure compensation factor.